janewbaldwin/starter-academic/content/home/demo.md

 +++
 # <div align="center"> The Baldwin Group studies climate dynamics and extreme event risk.

-# <div align="center"> We develop knowledge critical for the adaptation challenges presented by earth's changing climate.
+# <div align="center"> We develop knowledge critical for the adaptation challenges presented by Earth's changing climate.